-Uses of High-Density Tungsten Sheets in Aerospace Applications
+Uses Of High-Density Tungsten Sheets In Aerospace Applications

 High-density tungsten sheets are vital materials in the aerospace industry due to their exceptional physical and chemical properties.
 With a density of 19.3 g/cm³ and a melting point of 3422°C, tungsten maintains its structural integrity under extreme thermal and mechanical stress.
 Selecting the appropriate thickness of tungsten sheets is critical because it directly affects mechanical strength, thermal performance, electrical behavior, and cost efficiency.
 Optimizing thickness ensures that aerospace components achieve the desired performance while remaining manufacturable and cost-effective.